1. How much are your fees?

 3. I already have an attorney, but can you tell me what you think about my case?

 You owe your present attorney a reasonable opportunity to hear, discuss and attempt to resolve your problems first.
 If, after you have voiced your legitimate concerns about your case, he or she does not or cannot make you feel comfortable about his/her continued engagement, then inform that attorney that you would like to seek the opinion of other counsel.
-Until these courtesies are followed and express permission is granted by present counsel, Pierce Law Firm will not review, or offer advice in, any matter where an attorney-client relationship already exists.
+Until these courtesies are followed and express permission is granted by present counsel, Pierce Law Firm PC will not review, or offer advice in, any matter where an attorney-client relationship already exists.

 4. If Mr. Pierce determines that I am guilty, will he lose interest in representing me?